Risk sharing under heterogeneous beliefs without convexity: The main results

-\end{itemize} The value $\eta_i(X)$ has an immediate operational interpretation as the infimal amount of capital which needs to be raised and invested in suitable securities $Z\in\mathcal S_i$ available in the security market at price $\price_i(Z)$ such that the secured net loss profile $X-Z$ passes the capital adequacy test posed by $\CA_{\rho_i}$.
+The value $\eta_i(X)$ has an immediate operational interpretation as the infimal amount of capital which needs to be raised and invested in suitable securities $S\in\mathcal S_i$ available in the security market at price $\price_i(S)$ such that the secured net loss profile $X-S$ passes the capital adequacy test posed by $\CA_{\rho_i}$.
 Note also that the risk measures $\rho_i$ merely play the role of gauges determinining acceptability.
 Their precise values do not matter for the computation of the $\eta_i$'s.

-In contrast to monetary risk measures, such capital requirements may neither only attain finite values nor be cash-additive.
-Moreover, law invariance of the acceptance set is not inherited by the capital requirement beyond trivial cases.
+In contrast to monetary risk measures, the capital requirements $\eta_i$ may neither only attain finite values nor be cash-additive.
+In Theorem~\ref{thm:application2} below, we shall impose the following assumption.

-\begin{assumption} There is $Q^*\in\bigcap_{i=1}^n\mbf C(\rho_i)$ such that, for all $i\in[n]$ and all $Z\in\Scal_i$,
+\begin{assumption} There is $Z^*\in\bigcap_{i=1}^n\mbf C(\rho_i)$ such that, for all $i\in[n]$ and all $S\in\Scal_i$,

 \end{assumption}